AnyChart/docs.anychart.com/Basic_Charts/Japanese_Candlestick_Chart.md

 ## Quick Start

-To create an Area chart, use the {api:anychart#financial}anychart.financial(){api} chart constructor.
-If you pass the data to this chart constructor, it creates an Area series.
+To create a Japanese Candlestick chart, use the {api:anychart#financial}anychart.financial(){api} chart constructor.
+If you pass the data to this chart constructor, it will create a Candlestick series.

-To create an Area series explicitly, call the {api:anychart.charts.Cartesian#candlestick}candlestick(){api} method.
+To create a Candlestick series explicitly, call the {api:anychart.charts.Cartesian#candlestick}candlestick(){api} method.

 The following sample demonstrates how a basic single-series Japanese Candlestick chart is created using an imaginable price ranges: